NoBlETi/NoBIETi.github.io/_posts/2018-07-08-On-Motivation.md

 ---
 layout: post
-title: How I'm feeling, I guess?
+title: Something something
 published: True
 ---
 A year ago I've started a business.
 We (Me and my cofounder) are building a SaaS platform to help businesses improve their cyber security posture.
-How, and What is a topic for another day.
+How, and What is a topic for another day. q

 ## Today I want to talk to myself about motivation.
 It seems I have bad weeks, and good weeks... everyone has that, but I don't like it.